 - The electronic cooking sounds will increase your child’s fascination with this playset.

 4. Melissa & Doug Wooden Chef’s Pretend Play Toy Kitchen With “Ice” Cube Dispenser

-What wonderful way to thrill your children other than gifting them a play kitchen with a working ice dispenser.
+What wonderful way to thrill your children other than gifting them a kids’ kitchen with a working ice dispenser.
 The Wooden Chef’s Pretend Play Toy Kitchen dispenses two ‘ice cubes’.

-This wooden play kitchen comes with all the features I have come to expect in any good cooking playset: adequate number of units, appliance doors that open and close, etc.
+This wooden toy kitchen comes with all the features I have come to expect in any good cooking playset: adequate number of units, appliance doors that open and close, etc.